CRISPR gene editing: Human germline modification

-The advent of CRISPR-Cas9 gene editing technology has led to the possibility of creating "designer babies."
-This technology has the possibility of eliminating certain genetic diseases, or improving health by enhancing certain genetic traits.

 Policy barriers to genetic engineering

 Policy regulations for the CRISPR-Cas9 system vary around the globe.
 In February 2016, British scientists were given permission by regulators to genetically modify human embryos by using CRISPR-Cas9 and related techniques.
 However, researchers were forbidden from implanting the embryos and the embryos were to be destroyed after seven days.

 The US has an elaborate, interdepartmental regulatory system to evaluate new genetically modified foods and crops.
 For example, the Agriculture Risk Protection Act of 2000 gives the United States Department of Agriculture the authority to oversee the detection, control, eradication, suppression, prevention, or retardation of the spread of plant pests or noxious weeds to protect the agriculture, environment, and economy of the US.
 The act regulates any genetically modified organism that utilizes the genome of a predefined "plant pest" or any plant not previously categorized.
 In 2015, Yinong Yang successfully deactivated 16 specific genes in the white button mushroom to make them non-browning.
 Since he had not added any foreign-species (transgenic) DNA to his organism, the mushroom could not be regulated by the USDA under Section 340.2.
 Yang's white button mushroom was the first organism genetically modified with the CRISPR-Cas9 protein system to pass US regulation.

 In 2016, the USDA sponsored a committee to consider future regulatory policy for upcoming genetic modification techniques.
 With the help of the US National Academies of Sciences, Engineering, and Medicine, special interests groups met on April 15 to contemplate the possible advancements in genetic engineering within the next five years and any new regulations that might be needed as a result.
 In 2017, the Food and Drug Administration proposed a rule that would classify genetic engineering modifications to animals as "animal drugs", subjecting them to strict regulation if offered for sale and reducing the ability for individuals and small businesses to make them profitable.

 In China, where social conditions sharply contrast with those of the West, genetic diseases carry a heavy stigma.
 This leaves China with fewer policy barriers to the use of this technology.